haukened/rr-dns/internal/dns/domain/domain.md

 ---

 ## ResourceRecord

-Represents a single DNS resource record.
+Represents a DNS resource record used for caching.
+Contains an expiration timestamp (`ExpiresAt`) and is constructed from zone data or responses.
+Not persisted to disk.

 **Fields:**
 - `Name`: Domain name this record applies to